ongjingying05/cafe-sales-data-cleaning-project/README.md

 Queries used:
 ⦁	CAST
 ⦁	CASE WHEN
+⦁	GROUP BY
+⦁	UNION ALL
 ⦁	Arithmetic and logical operators
+⦁	Aggregate functions
 ⦁	Temporary tables

 BigQuery is used for this project.
 Data obtained from Kaggle: Cafe Sales - Dirty Data for Cleaning Training https://www.kaggle.com/datasets/ahmedmohamed2003/cafe-sales-dirty-data-for-cleaning-training